acancell-redhat-talks/ibm_txc_24_milan/demo2_container-instance/README.md

 ps -ax | grep 'http.server'
 ~~~
 6. Note how `http.server` has PID equals to `1`
-7. Open a shell on the host machine
-8. on the host machine shell, run again the command:
+7. Open a shell on the host machine and run again the command:
 ~~~
 ps -ax | grep 'http.server'
 ~~~
-9. Note how `http.server` has a different PID
+8. Note how `http.server` has a different PID